-A four-state conference of leaders, public officials and State lighway commissioners from Florida, Alabama, Mississipin and Louisiana was called at Mobile, March 20-21, 1922.
+A four-state conference of lenders, public officials and State lighway commissioners from Florida, Alabama, Mississippi and Louisiana was called at Mobile, March 20-21, 1922.
 The Managing Director spent three months in those States developing that conference.
-Mobile and Baldwin Country, Alabama, pald the expenses: That conference was strongly attended but the Louisiana lighway department did not participate because the construction east of New Orleans was considered impossible.
-New Orleans sent of New Orleans was considered impossible.
-New Orleans sent of New Orleans was considered impossible of the was meeded before recognition and appropriations would come.
+Mobile and Baldwin County, Alabama, paid the expenses: That conference was strongly attended but the Louisiana high-way department did not participate because the construction east of New Orleans was considered impossible.
+New Orleans sent delegates.
+A stronger attendance or a more unified determination was hardly possible yet it was apparent still greater effort was needed before recognition and appropriations would come.